MilindaLaknath/C-Location-Fetching-from-google/README.md

-# C-Location-Fetching-from-google
+# C# Location latitude longitude to Address converter.

-This application will help fetching Google location api Reverese lookup using Lat and Lang variables.
+This application will help fetching Google location api Reverese lookup using latitude and longitude variables.
+API endpoint is https://maps.googleapis.com/maps/api/geocode/json

 Following return's can be used.